ad-freiburg/esa2018-experiment/BLOGPOST.md

 **How many clear rejects were there?**
 A paper was counted as a clear reject, if one reviewer gave a -2 and no reviewer gave a +1 or +2.
 There were 20 such clear rejects in PC1 and 17 in PC2.
-None of these papers hat a reviewer speaking up for them in the other PC.
+None of these papers were even considered for acceptance in the other PC.
 At least one third of the submissions were thus clear rejects in the sense that it is unlikely that any other PC would have accepted any of them.
 There was only a single paper with a score difference of 3 or more between the two PCs.
 It was a clear accept in one PC (all reviewers gave it a +2, praising the strong results), while the other PC was very critical of its meaningfulness.